Abla-horchi862/Home_Task2/README.md

 Step 4: I rely power BI desktop to data released by Azure Synapse analytics to build some visualization to know more about films, actors and gendre…., also I implement Azure Active Directory to ensure authentication from Azure Synapse Analytics to Power BI.

+## Infrastructure as Code IaC
+You find above an attached .tf file in this project that includes Terraform script for building resources of the architecture
+## Data Ingestion and Processing:
+### I. Data ingestion workflow